 - The pre-physical therapy track allows students to complete some requirements for graduate study in physical therapy or related areas as a part of their undergraduate degree, with a modified version of the general track.

 - The 3+3 DPT program with SUNY Upstate Medical University allow students to complete both their undergraduate degree and a doctorate of physical therapy (DPT) in 6 years, instead of the usual 7.
 Students complete their undergraduate program in three years instead of four, and spend their senior year completing first year coursework at SUNY Upstate Medical University.
 Syracuse University is the only Health and Exercise Science program in the region that is a part of this partnership.

 As a student in Health and Exercise Science, you’ll study natural and life sciences, human movement, psychology, injury prevention and care, aging, disability, and a liberal arts core.
 Students in the pre-physical therapy track and 3+3 Program with SUNY Upstate will take additional courses in physics and child psychology.
-You will work with your advisor to choose many of your PPE and open elective courses based on your personal and professional interests.
+You will work with your advisor to choose many of your EXE and open elective courses based on your personal and professional interests.
 Sample courses in your program may include:

 - Analysis of Human Motion